2024/11/18

 The main statue is 阿弥陀如来 Amida Nyorai.

-The temple was founded in 享保年間 (1716 - 36) by 静峯真明大和尚 High Priest Shizamine Masaaki .
+The temple was founded around 享保年間 (1716 - 36) by 静峯真明大和尚 High Priest Shizamine Masaaki .

 寺記によれば、享保年間(1716~36)蔵持村の土豪四家の一つであった田中修理大夫永吉の孫永康が谷合屋を開発して、上嶋氏を称した。永康の子上嶋定吉が信仰厚き人で、一寺建立を発願し、寺地を現在地に定め、五十坪程の堂宇を落成した。これが当山の起源である。この堂宇は現在の庫裡である。定吉が同年に没したので、五男の静峯が初代住職となった。この人が開祖となっている。寺号は南町・徳地家の屋敷内にあった長慶庵が廃絶になったので譲り受け、長慶寺と号し、寺伝では同庵にあった「三寸の黄金の弥陀像」を請けて安置したとあるが今はないようである。天保九年(1838)六世覚恵の代に尼僧の灌頂を行なったと伝えている。当山所蔵の仏像・寺宝は、本尊の阿弥陀如来はじめ、如意輪観音、十一面観音、不動明王に、開祖静峯像、三世定恵の稿「由緒書」十仏掛軸などがある。鐘楼門・梵鐘は昭和四十七年に落慶された。